alexisbellido/node-tests/react-test/README.rst

-Creating a React App From Scratch
+Creating a React App From Scratch With Webpack 4

 See `details <https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658>`_.